Making sense of menopause, together.

 Which Types To Consider

 Some birth control methods may work better than others during perimenopause.
 Natural family planning isn’t reliable at this time because menstrual cycles can be unpredictable.
-Talk with your gynecologist or another healthcare provider about which method may be right for you.
-Options may include:

 • Long-acting reversible contraception — This includes hormonal and nonhormonal intrauterine devices (IUDs) and hormonal implants.
 Hormonal IUDs can also help control heavy bleeding, which is common during perimenopause.